 The Oklahoma City Department of Airports is comprised of three airports: Will Rogers World Airport, Wiley Post Airport and Clarence E. Page Airport.
 The airports are owned by the City of Oklahoma City and leased to the Oklahoma City Airport Trust, which oversees the management of the facilities.
 The department is led by Mark Kranenburg, Director of Airports, who is responsible for the operations of the airport system.

 WILL ROGERS WORLD AIRPORT

 The airport is home to 70 companies that employ nearly 12,000 people.
-Major tenants include the FAA's Mike Monroney Aeronautical Center, AAR Aircraft Services – Oklahoma, ARINC, the Federal Bureau of Prisons Transfer Center, Southwest Airlines Reservation Center and the Metro Tech Aviation Career Center.
+Major tenants include the FAA's Mike Monroney Aeronautical Center, AAR Aircraft Services – Oklahoma, ARINC, Atlantic Aviation, the Federal Bureau of Prisons Transfer Center, Southwest Airlines Reservation Center and the Metro Tech Aviation Career Center.

 Will Rogers World Airport encompasses Oklahoma City's Foreign Trade Zone, providing cargo logistics and tariff-related advantages for companies who trade internationally.
 With its central location just minutes from “America’s Crossroads” (the junction of I-35, I-40 and I-44) and with large developable tracts of land that include property adjacent to I-44 known as Lariat Landing, Will Rogers World Airport offers great development opportunities for aviation, aviation support, industrial, office and retail businesses.